-Today we celebrate Labor Day with less fanfare on the first Monday of September.
-Some cities have parades and community picnics.
-Many politicians “kick off” their political campaigns by holding rallies on the holiday.
 Most Americans consider Labor Day the end of the summer, and the beaches and other popular resort areas are packed with people enjoying one last three-day weekend.
-For many students, the new school year begins right after Labor Day.
+For many students it marks the opening of the school year.